lighthousemontessori/lighthousemontessori.github.io/our_team.md

 - name: Jeremy Lightsmith
   role: Co-founder, Chair
   quote: I want to create a community around this school, it's children, and their parents.
-- name: January Fredericks
+- name: Julie Vano
   role: Alumni Representative & Secretary
   quote:
 - name: Ramsey Ness
   role: Treasurer
   quote: I make sure we know where we are and can get to where we want to be financially.
-- name: Tehut Getahun
+- name: Elizabeth Truman
   role: Montessori Expert
   quote:
 alumni: